French Journal For Media Research

 37 As highlighted by the mission of IIPC: “The IIPC is a membership organization dedicated to improving the tools, standards and best practices of web archiving while promoting international collaboration and the broad access and use of Web archives for research and cultural heritage.” http://netpreserve.org/general-assembly/general-assembly-2014-schedule

-Valérie Schafer, Francesca Musiani et Marguerite Borelli, «Negotiating the Web of the Past», French Journal For Media Research [online], Browse this journal/Dans cette revue, 6/2016 La toile négociée/Negotiating the web, LA TOILE NEGOCIEE / NEGOTIATING THE WEB, last update the : 27/02/2018, URL : http://frenchjournalformediaresearch.com/lodel-1.0/main/index.php?id=952.
+Valérie Schafer, Francesca Musiani et Marguerite Borelli, «Negotiating the Web of the Past», French Journal For Media Research [en ligne], Browse this journal/Dans cette revue, 6/2016 La toile négociée/Negotiating the web, LA TOILE NEGOCIEE / NEGOTIATING THE WEB, mis à jour le : 27/02/2018, URL : https://frenchjournalformediaresearch.com:443/lodel-1.0/main/index.php?id=952.

 Quelques mots à propos de : Valérie Schafer